zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/0introduction/introduction.md

 ## About this Workshop

-This hands-on lab provides users with step-by-step instructions for preparing their **Oracle Cloud Infrastructure (OCI) Tenancy**, including setting up a user group, adding a user and policies, as well as a compartment to house **Cloud Manager 12 using Marketplace**.
-The final sections provide guidance for **provisioning a PeopleSoft environment**, followed by interactive, yet simple excercises to familiarize users with the system.
+This hands-on lab provides users with step-by-step instructions for preparing their **Oracle Cloud Infrastructure (OCI) Tenancy**, including setting up a user group, adding a user and policies, as well as a compartment to house **Cloud Manager 12 using Marketplace** and associated resources.
+After provisioning and configuring Cloud Manager 12, users will **subscribe to the HCM deployment kit** to then create a **topology**, **environment template**, and **provision a PeopleSoft Environment**.

+In addition to getting a PeopleSoft Environment up and running on Cloud Manager, users can then move on to the simple and interactive Labs (8-14).
+These optional labs help familiarize users with the features of Cloud Manager and can be completed in any order.

-Estimated Lab Time: 6 hours, including provisioning time.
+Estimated Lab Time: 7.5 hours, including provisioning time (Labs 1-7)

+To ensure success:
 - The workshop is quite detailed and technical.
 PLEASE take your time and DO NOT skip any steps.
 - Follow all naming conventions (compartment, group, etc..) and passwords as directed.
-- IP addresses and URLs in the screenshots in this workbook may differ from what you use in the labs as these are dynamically generated.
+- IP addresses and URLs in the screenshots in this workshop may differ from what you use in the labs as these are dynamically generated.
 - The user interface for the Oracle Cloud Infrastructure is constantly evolving.
 As a result the screens depicted in this tutorial may not exactly coincide with the current release.
-This tutorial is routinely updated for functional changes to the Peoplesoft Cloud Manager for the Oracle Cloud Infrastructure, at which time any differences in the user interface will be reconciled.
+This tutorial is routinely updated for functional changes of Peoplesoft Cloud Manager and Oracle Cloud Infrastructure, at which time any differences in the user interface will be reconciled.

 ### Architecture Diagram